ardishko/OuterHeaven/README.md

 ---

-## 🙋 What does this mean for my other projects
+## 🙋 What does this mean for my other projects?

 They will be judged on a case by case basis.
 Github is huge and gives you way more exposure than you could get elsewhere for finding contributors, so I am